-For supply staff and those on short contracts in Stamshaw Junior Academy
+For supply staff and those on short contracts in Stamshaw Junior School

-While working in Stamshaw Junior Academy, you have a duty of care towards the children/pupils/students here.
+While working in Stamshaw Junior School, you have a duty of care towards the children/pupils/students here.
 This means that at all times you should act in a way that is consistent with their safety and welfare.

-In addition, if at any time you have a concern about a child or young person, particularly if you think they may be at risk of abuse or neglect, it is your responsibility to share that concern with the school designated safeguarding lead (DSL), who is Rob Jones or Sam Cantini and can be found in their office or via contacting the main school reception.
+In addition, if at any time you have a concern about a child or young person, particularly if you think they may be at risk of abuse or neglect, it is your responsibility to share that concern with the school designated safeguarding lead (DSL), who is Sam Cantini and can be found in the Deputy Headteacher's Office.
+If you cannot locate her, please speak to the school office who will help you to locate her.